sktahtin4/Helsinki-city-bikes/README.md

 ## About the data
+The Helsinki city bike data can be found from HSL open data webpage: https://www.hsl.fi/en/hsl/open-data.

 Helsinki city bikes journey data is available from 2016 to 2021 and the data is owned by City Bike Finland.
 One full season of data can be downloaded from `dev.hsl.fi/citybikes/od-trips-[year]/od-trips-[year].zip` by selecting the desired year, so for example http://dev.hsl.fi/citybikes/od-trips-2021/od-trips-2021.zip.

-The info on the city bike stations can be downloaded from https://public-transport-hslhrt.opendata.arcgis.com/datasets/HSLHRT::helsingin-ja-espoon-kaupunkipyöräasemat-avoin/about.
+The info on the city bike stations (©HSL 2021) can be downloaded from https://public-transport-hslhrt.opendata.arcgis.com/datasets/HSLHRT::helsingin-ja-espoon-kaupunkipyöräasemat-avoin/about.

 The data is stored under a separate directory `bike_data`.